Dog and owner camping beside a mountain lake at sunset.

 Rather than forcing food, focus on:

-Consistent access to water is essential, even when appetite fluctuates.
+Consistent access to water is essential during a dog’s trip, even when appetite fluctuates.

 Paws and Physical Wear Add Up